Sheila Jackson Lee

-Early life and education
+Early life and career in Texas

-Jackson Lee was born Sheila Jackson in Queens, New York.
-Her father, Ezra Clyde Jackson, who was born in Brooklyn, was a comic book artist and the son of Jamaican immigrants; her mother, Ivalita Bennett Jackson, was a nurse, and came to New York at an early age from her birthplace of St. Petersburg, Florida.
-Jackson Lee graduated from Jamaica High School in Queens.
-She earned a BA in political science from Yale University in 1972 and a JD from the University of Virginia School of Law in 1975.
-She is a member of the Alpha Kappa Alpha sorority.
+Sheila Jackson was born in the New York City borough of Queens on January 12, 1950.
+Her father, Ezra Clyde Jackson, who was born in Brooklyn, was a comic book artist and the son of Jamaican immigrants.
+Her mother, Ivalita Bennett Jackson, was a nurse, and came to New York at an early age from her birthplace of St. Petersburg, Florida.